-Note 11 - Stock Based Compensation
+Note 12 - Stock Based Compensation

-We adopted the 2009 Stock Incentive Plan as amended, (the "Plan") to attract, retain and reward directors and other persons who provide services to us in the course of operations.
-The Plan authorizes the Board to grant awards including common stock, restricted shares of common stock ("RSUs"), stock options, performance shares, performance units, stock appreciation rights and other equity and cash-based awards (collectively "Awards"), subject to terms as provided in the Plan.
+We adopted the 2009 Stock Incentive Plan as amended (the "Plan") to attract, retain and reward directors and other persons who provide services to us in the course of operations.
+The Plan authorizes the Board to grant awards including common stock, restricted shares of common stock ("RSUs"), stock options, performance shares, performance units, stock appreciation rights and other equity and cash-based awards (collectively, "Awards"), subject to terms as provided in the Plan.
+At December 31, 2018, there were 1,875 shares of common stock issuable under the Plan, of which 1,137 remain available for future issuance.